ntwiles/cellular-automata/README.md

 - Rock Paper Scissors: `cargo run --example rock_paper_scissors`

 Each simulation will begin paused.
 To begin the simulation (or to pause later) press the space key.

-## Configuration

-Configuration can overridden per-algorithm by creating a `settings.toml` file.
-See `default.toml` for details on the available fields.